jwestfall69/mad/machine/crimfght/README.md

 cpu (6809 based) to vasm.
 If you want to build it you will need to use the daily builds of vasm.

-The only thing mad rom does at this point it being up a screen that allows testing EXG/TFR instructions with different values for the registers.
+The only thing mad rom does at this point is bring up a screen that allows testing EXG/TFR instructions with different values for the registers.

 ![exg/tfr test](docs/images/crimfght_exgtfr_test.png)

-In testing on hardware it appears EXG (0x3e) and TFR (0x3f) have the same exact behavior on the CPU.
+In testing on hardware it appears EXG (0x3e) and TFR (0x3f) have the same exact behavior in the CPU.
 What ends up determining if the behavior is an exchange vs a transfer is the high bit on the oparg.

 register values are 3 bits each, with the high nibble in the oparg being the